margaretmf/margaretmf.github.io/teaching.md

 * "The image of the one hemlock tree among millions filled her mind's eye and then faded." (p.
 13, Frightful's Mountain)

 * "The rays vibrated in lines that told her the direction.
 She sensed the one mountain among thousands, the one tree among millions - and Sam." (p.
 14, Frightful's Mountain)

+* "The one mountain among thousands, the one tree among millions, and Sam were coming more vividly to mind the longer she lingered." (p.
+55, Frightful's Mountain)

+* "She was going away from the one mountain among thousands, the one tree among millions, and Sam.
+She was going south to warm weather and food." (p.
+57, Frightful's Mountain)

+* "The one mountain among thousands of mountains, the one tree among millions of trees, and somewhere there, the one boy." (p.
+62, Frightful's Mountain)

+* "Drawing herself up tall, she mapped the direction to the one mountain among thousands, the one tree among millions." (p.
+92, Frightful's Mountain)

 ### Interesting Sentences or Paragraphs ###
 * "Sam had begged and pleaded with the man not to take her away, but he had pushed Sam aside and carried her down the mountain to a pickup trup." (p.
 7, Frightful's Mountain)